Blakely Court Square Historic District

 The Blakely Court Square Historic District is a 30 acre historic district in Blakely in Early County, Georgia which was listed on the National Register of Historic Places in 2002.

-The district is centered on the Early County Courthouse and is bounded by Powell St., Smith Ave., and Church and Bay Sts.
+The district is centered around the Early County Courthouse and is bounded by Powell St., Smith Ave., and Church and Bay Sts.
 It included 72 contributing buildings, two contributing structures, and two contributing objects.
-It also included 21 non-contributing buildings and one non-contributing object.
+Additionally, it also included 21 non-contributing buildings and one non-contributing object.

 It was deemed significant in the areas of architecture, community planning and development, politics/government and commerce.
 Its architectural landmarks include: